Germany: Protestant Church sets up council on sexual abuse | DW | 12.11.2019

 The Protestant Church in Germany (EKD) on Tuesday announced that it would set up an advisory council to listen to victims of sexual violence.

-Bishop of Hamburg Kirsten Fehrs told the EKD's annual conference, being held in the city of Dresden, that 12 individuals would be appointed to the body, each for a period of four years.
+The bishop of Hamburg, Kirsten Fehrs, told the EKD's annual conference, being held in the city of Dresden, that 12 individuals would be appointed to the body, each for a period of four years.

 Read more: Ex-Pope Benedict blames hippies for clerical sex abuse